GiorgiZan/Data_Analytics_Quiz1/README.md

-Stack Overflow 2023 Survey Data Visualization 📊
+Stack Overflow 2023 Survey Data Visualization 📊 Overview 📝
-This project is focused on visualizing the results of the Stack Overflow 2023 survey. 🐍📈
+This project is dedicated to visualizing the results of the Stack Overflow 2023 survey using Python.
+The primary objectives include:

+Reading and exploring the dataset with Pandas.
+Applying filters based on two specific parameters.
+Sorting the data for better insights.
+Calculating essential statistical metrics like mean, standard deviation, median, min, and max.
 Prerequisites 🛠
+Ensure you have the following installed:

-Python (recommended 3.x) 🐍
+Python (3.x recommended) 🐍
 Pandas library 🐼
 Matplotlib library 📊
 NumPy library 📊
 Installation 🚀

-If you haven't installed the required libraries yet, you can do so using the following pip commands: 📦 --pip install pandas matplotlib numpy
+If you haven't installed the required libraries, you can do so using the following pip command:

+pip install pandas matplotlib numpy
 Data Requirements 📊
-Download and unzip survey_results_public.rar

-Project Overview 📝
-The main objective of this project is to visualize the survey data using various plotting techniques ( and for pracitce).
-The project involves:

-Reading the dataset using the Pandas library.
+Please download and unzip the dataset from the provided link: survey_results_public.rar
-Applying filters based on two parameters.
-Sorting the data based on the two parameters.
-Calculating statistical values like mean, standard deviation, median, min, and max for a specific column. and so on

 Visualization 📊
-Use the Matplotlib and NumPy libraries to create different types of graphs like bar charts, line graphs
+Utilizing Matplotlib and NumPy, I've created a variety of visualizations, including:

+Bar charts
+Line graphs
+And more...